Joloham/capati-homecare-website/README.md

 # Golden Circle Homecare

-A production website for a homecare business in Marikina City, Philippines; built solo from scratch.
+A production website and administration system developed for a homecare provider in Marikina City, Philippines.
+Built and deployed independently from the ground up.
+(Currently deployed as the business' official website and administrative portal.)

 **Live site:** https://www.goldencirclehomecare.com